TildaPublishingOfficial/tilda-wordpress-plugin/readme.txt

 == Description ==

 Tilda Plugin for WordPress
-It integrates content that has been created on Tilda.cc, with your site by WordPress.
+It integrates web pages created on Tilda with your WordPress website.

-Do you have a site on WordPress?
-Good news - you can now do on Tilda Publishing beautiful pages for your site.
+Do you have a website on WordPress?
+Then we have good news for you – you can design beautiful pages on Tilda using all the built-in features and then easily integrate them with your website.

-Your site is a template that contains permanent elements: a cap, menus, homepage, net posts.
-But if you want to make the page more effectively and add these elements are not present in your template, you can create a page on Tilda, and then upload it to the site.
+Your website is a template that contains permanent elements: header, menu, homepage, blog posts.
+If you want to create a more efficient page and add elements that are not available in your template, you can create a web page on Tilda, and then upload it to your website.

 == Installation ==